 Herb Lore (Su)

-Beginning at 1st level, every 24 hours, if the ranger has access to herbs, plants, and/or animals he can brew poultices that grant any of the effects a 1st level ranger spell provides.
+Beginning at 1st level, every 24 hours, if the ranger has access to herbs, plants, and/or animals he can brew poultices that grant any of the effects a 1st level Ranger Poultice provides.
 The Ranger can access these herbs, plants, and/or animals in any uncivilized natural area as can a Druid, but a Ranger is less picky and more adaptable than a Druid.
 A Ranger can also access the things he needs to brew poultices in farmland, gardens, and parks.
 Essentially, nearly any access to plants and other growing things will allow him to 'whip something up.'

 The ranger can make a number of poultices per day equal to the number shown on Table: Ranger.
 A ranger with a high wisdom may gain additional poultices per day, as detailed on the Bonus Spells Table.
 A Poultice degrades 24-hours after it is made, but it may be used by whomever the ranger wants to give it to.
 A poultice that is stolen or taken by force is still potent.
 Note that there is no creation roll required for any Ranger poultice: Making one is automatic for the ranger as long as he can get materials to work with.